More Than a Woman

 — AM (group member)

-YAA organised a beauty workshop May half term for the girls group in collaboration with London College of Beauty Therapy (LCBT) on Tuesday, 28 May 2024.
+YAA organised a beauty workshop for the girls group in collaboration with London College of Beauty Therapy (LCBT).
 An engagement Officer at LCBT, facilitated the session with seven girls.
 Content covered:

 • courses available ranging from make-up courses to various beauty procedures and therapies